cheriangeorge/System-Commands-course/Week2.md

   - `$$` : process ID of the shell
   - `$?` : return code of previously run program
   - `$-` : flags set in the bash shell
+* **Process Control** `echo $$`
+  - use of `&` to run a job in the background
+  - `fg` - bring process to foreground
+  - `coproc` - run a command while also being able to use the shell
+  - `jobs` - list programs running in the background
+  - `top` - See programs that are hogging the CPU or memory (refreshed every second)
+  - `kill` - kill process owned by you
+* **Program Exit Codes** `echo $?`
+  - exit code always has a value between *0 and 255*
+  - 0 : Success
+  - 1 : Failure
+  - 2 : Misuse
+  - 126 : command cannot be executed
+  - 127 : command not found
+  - 130 : processes killed using control+c
+  - 137 : processes killed using `kill -9 <pid>`
+  - If the exit code is more than 256 then the exitcode%256 will be reported as the exit code
+* **Flags set in bash** `echo $-`
+  - h : locate hash commands
+  - B : braceexpansion enabled
+  - i : interactive mode
+  - m : job control enabled (can be taken to bg or fg)
+  - H : !style history substitution enabled
+  - s : commands are read from stdin
+  - c : commands are read from arguments